Non-perturbative theory of the electron-phonon coupling and its first-principles implementation: Acknowledgements

 \section{Acknowledgements}

-We acknowledge fruitful discussions with Philip Allen, Lorenzo Paulatto, and Matteo Calandra about this project.
-We received financial supported from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 802533) and the Department of Education, Universities and Research of the Eusko Jaurlaritza and the University of the Basque Country UPV/EHU (Grant No. IT1527-22).
-Computational resources were granted by the Red Espa\~nola de Supercomputaci\'on (Grant No. FI-2022-3-0010).
+We acknowledge fruitful discussions with Philip Allen, Lorenzo Paulatto, Matteo Calandra, and Trinidad Novoa.
+We received financial support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant Agreement No. 802533); the PID2022-142861NA-I00 project funded by MICIU/AEI/10.13039/501100011033 and FEDER, UE; the Department of Education, Universities and Research of the Eusko Jaurlaritza and the University of the Basque Country UPV/EHU (Grant No. IT1527-22); and Simons Foundation through the Collaboration on New Frontiers in Superconductivity (Grant No. SFI-MPS-NFS-00006741-10).
+Computational resources were granted by the Red Española de Supercomputación (Grant No. FI-2022-3-0010).